Beach Enclave Villas in Turks and Caicos

 But, as there's really not much feedback on Beach Enclave Villas, I wanted to throw some quick thoughts together from my recent stay/inspection...

-Beach Enclave has villas at the north shore beach for renting at the moment and is where I stayed as I was invited by my fantastic partners at Ultimate Jet Vacations..but I lost my memory card that had those photos so I'm actually posting photos of their brand new villas that are just being completed in the Long Bay area and will welcome guests in Nov.
-But this will still give you an idea of the experience, I hope.
-They also just broke grounds in Grace Bay as well and those villas will be ready in 2019.
+Beach Enclave has villas at the north shore beach for renting at the moment and is where I stayed as I was invited by my fantastic partners at Ultimate Jet Vacations.
+But I lost my memory card that had those photos so I'm actually posting photos of their brand new villas that are just being completed in the Long Bay area and will welcome guests in November, 2018.
+However, this will still give you an idea of the experience, I hope.
+They also just broke grounds in Grace Bay and its villas will be ready in 2019.

 See, even that was dreadful to read, so I will reward you with a photo...